mhlabs/MhLabs.Calendar/README.md

 This means if you send in "2020-03-31" you will always get a DateTime with Kind set to unspecified and the value being 2020-03-31, regardless of which time zone the code runs in.

-Expected format is "YYYY-MM-DD", "YYYY-MM-DDThh:mm:ss" or "YYYY-MM-DD hh:mm:ss".
+Expected format is "YYYY-MM-DD", "YYYY-MM-DDThh:mm:ss", "YYYY-MM-DD hh:mm:ss" or YYYY-MM-DD hh:mm.
 Any offset info or other info afterwards is ignored.

 E.g.